KochuginKirill/seminar_3/instruction_git.md

 pls let there be a conflict

 if you create file .gitignore and put file name inside, then this file will not be tracked by git.

+result: five branches created and merged with one succsessfull conflict. first branch deleted